DMAA

 What are Other Stimulants Similar to DMAA?

-If you are a former DMAA user and you’re looking for something comparable without the side effects, or you are looking for a proven and safe energy booster to start with, here are a few options to consider:
+If you are a former DMAA user and you're looking for something comparable without the side effects, or you are seeking a proven and safe energy booster to start with, here are a few options to consider:

-• Caffeine: A staple of pre workout supplements, caffeine can produce similar effects to DMAA as far as energy boosting, increased nootropic effects, and performance enhancement.
+• Caffeine: A staple of pre-workout supplements, caffeine can produce similar effects to DMAA in terms of energy boosting, increased nootropic effects, and performance enhancement.

 • Synephrine: More commonly referred to as bitter orange extract, synephrine is a popular weight loss ingredient that has been shown in several studies to promote fat loss, calorie expenditure, and weight management.

-• Hordenine: Structurally similar to synephrine, hordenine is another compound that is often found in both weight loss and performance-enhancement supplements.
+• Hordenine: Structurally similar to synephrine, hordenine is another compound often found in both weight loss and performance-enhancement supplements.

 Conclusion